1/124

 What are the main functions of a Central Bank?

-Maintain financial stability in the monetary system - achieved by the central bank acting as lender of last resort, which means that if commercial banks suffer a shortfall of cash or become illiquid in the short term, they can always borrow from the BoE.
-This function is vital in maintaining liquidity & confidence in the financial system and ensuring depositors are protected & systemic risk is minimised
+Maintain financial stability in the monetary system - achieved by the central bank acting as lender of last resort, can always borrow from the BoE = if suffer from shortfall of cash.
+Helps in maintaining liquidity & confidence in the financial system and ensuring depositors are protected & systemic risk is minimised

 Help the government maintain macroeconomic stability - Decisions to achieve this objective are taken by the Monetary Policy Committee (MPC) via setting interest rates. aims to support the govt macro objectives to help create the right conditions for economic growth & low unemployment